Menu

 Mike currently holds an Associates of Applied Science in Fire Protection Technology, Bachelor of Science in Business Administration, and a Master of Public Administration in addition to completion of the Executive Fire Officer program hosted by the National Fire Academy.
 Mike has also been designated a Chief Fire Officer and Fire Marshal by the Center for Public Safety Excellence Commission on Professional Credentialing and is a Member of the Institute of Fire Engineers.

-Mike currently lives in Granite Falls, WA with his wife Gloria, daughter Holly (14), and son Henry (12).
-He has a stepdaughter, Shannon (27), living in Raleigh, NC and working for Skanska Construction.
-They are active with local sports, Scouters, and foodies!
+Mike currently lives in Granite Falls, WA with his wife Gloria, daughter Holly (15), and son Henry (13).
+He has a stepdaughter, Shannon (28), living in Raleigh, NC and working for Skanska Construction.
+They are active with local sports, amateur radio, and total foodies!

 • Wednesday, May 14, 2025